Welcome to American Feathers.

 The Story Behind the Feather...

-The day I painted the first American Flag Feather I was just expressing myself.
-I’ve always found peace and healing in various forms of art and American Flags have become a focus for me over the years after Tyler’s passing.
-Receiving the flag at his funeral at Arlington National Cemetery I remember it felt like it was the last bit I was given of him that I could hold onto and I held on to it desperately that day.
+Receiving the flag at his funeral at Arlington National Cemetery, I remember it felt like it was the last bit I was given of him that I could physically hold onto... and I held on to it tightly from that day on.
 Perhaps it really all started there.

 Never Give Up and Never Forget,